-- 1. Check that the nozzle and electrode settings are correct for the relevant burner.
-(See Figs. 21, 22, 23, 24, 25 and 26). - 2.
-Check that the nozzle lies central with the combustion head hole. - 3.
-Check for any visible defects.
+1. Check that the nozzle and electrode settings are correct for the relevant burner.
+(See Figs. 20, 21 and 22).

+2. Check that the nozzle lies central with the combustion head hole.

+3. Check for any visible defects.

-12.5 Replace the burner
+12.5 Replace the burner.

-- 1. Connect the flexible oil supply hose to the isolating valve bulkhead fitting and tighten sufficiently to form a good seal.
-Where a double pipe or single pipe suction lift with de-aerator system is being used refer to Fig. 9, and connect the oil return flexible hose to the return pipe fitting. - 2.
-With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
+1. Connect the flexible oil supply hose to the isolating valve bulkhead fitting and tighten sufficiently to form a good seal.
+Where a double pipe system or single pipe system with de aerator is being used fit the bypass plug, provided in the plastic bag on the burner, as shown in Fig. 9 and connect the oil return flexible hose to the return pipe fitting.

+2. With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
 Push the burner firmly forward to compress the gasket and tighten the two locking screws using a 5mm Allen key.

-Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the flue gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.
+Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the flue gases from the combustion chamber to the burner inlet or the room in the case of a CF/LLD appliance.

-- 3. On the RS balanced flue model, feed the electrical lead back through the hole in the burner surround housing and fit the grommet into the hole ensuring a seal is made. - Re-connect the electrical lead plug into the control box.
+3. On the RS balanced flue model, feed the electrical lead back through the hole in the burner surround housing and fit the grommet into the hole ensuring a seal is made.

+4. Re-connect the electrical lead plug into the control box.

-12.6 Check the installation
+12.6 Check the installation.

-- 1. Check that the appliance is correctly wired as described in Section 10 - 2.
-Check the combustion chamber base insulation is positioned correctly in the bottom of the boiler. - 3.
-Check that all baffles are correctly located and the heatshield is correctly mounted (20/25, 26/32, 32/50 and 50/70 models) as shown in Fig. 27. - 4.
-Check that the baffle retainer is correctly mounted (20/25 and 26/32, 32/50 and 50/70 models) as shown in Fig. 27c, 27d and 27e. - 5.
-On the 50/70 remove and discard the transit baffle retainer. - 6.
-Ensure that the cap is firmly seated in position and check the cap retainer is correctly mounted (32/50 and 50/70 only) as shown in Fig. 27d, 27e and 28.
+1. Check that the appliance is correctly wired as described in Section 10.

+2. Check the combustion chamber base insulation is positioned correctly in the bottom of the boiler.

+3. Check that all baffles are correctly located and the heatshield is correctly mounted (20-25 model only) as shown in Fig. 23.

+4. Check that the baffle retainer is correctly mounted (20.25 model only) as shown in Fig. 23.

-- 7. On the 32/50 ensure the tabs on the top baffle are positioned at the front of the boiler. - 8.
-Check that the control thermostat and auto reset high limit thermostat phials are correctly located in the boiler thermostat pocket positioned in the top front of the boiler. - 9.
-Check that the manual reset limit thermostat is located in the steel pocket above the electrical box mounting bracket on the front face of the boiler. - Check that all of the air-ways to the burner are clear of any obstruction. - 12.7 Fit a pressure gauge and manifold to the burner pump at the point indicated in Fig. 9, or the pressure gauge port shown in Fig. 23 on the 20/25. - 12.8 Turn on the electricity to the appliance.
+5. Check that the control thermostat and auto reset high limit thermostat phials are correctly located in the boiler thermostat pocket positioned in the top front of the boiler.

+6.Check that the manual reset limit thermostat is located in the steel pocket above the electrical box mounting bracket on the front face of the boiler.

+7. Check that all of the air-ways to the burner are clear of any obstruction.

+12.7 Fit a pressure gauge and manifold to the burner pump at the point indicated in Fig. 9, or the pressure gauge port shown in Fig. 22 on the 20/25.

+12.8 Turn on the electricity to the appliance.

-12.9 Bleed the burner
+12.9 Bleed the burner (single pipe systems only).

-Single pipe system only

-Release the fuel bleed port on the manifold and place a suitable recepticle beneath.
-Turn on the boiler thermostat and allow the burner to run through to lockout.
+Release the fuel bleed port on the manifold and place a suitable receptacle beneath.
+Turn on the boiler thermostat.
+Set the operating switch (or programmer) to heating and hot water and allow the burner to run through to lockout.
 Wait two minutes and reset the burner control box.
 Repeat the procedure at least three times or until a steady stream of oil, without air, is exhausted from the bleed port.
 Re-lock the bleed port.